 Offers of the Marienfelde Refugee Center Museum

-- No pre-registration is required for public tours; registration takes place on site.
+- No pre-registration is required for public tours (outside); registration takes place on site.
 Wearing a medical mask is mandatory for all visitors over 6 years of age.

 - For bookable offers (e.g. group tours), prior registration is required.